Exciton localization in two-dimensional semiconductors through modification of the dielectric environment: Introduction

 Experimentally, 2D materials have been widely explored as light-emitting sources \cite{Pu2018}.
 Recent progresses in the fabrication, characterization and application of 2D heterostructures have shown how these engineered structures, typically comprising materials like graphene, hexagonal boron nitride (hBN) and transition metal dichalcogenides (TMDCs), unlock new properties and applications beyond those of their individual components \cite{Wand2014, Junlei2023}.
 Furthermore, substantial advancements have been made in the synthesis of van der Waals heterostructures, with their applications extending to electronics, sensing, optoelectronics and energy conversion \cite{Wang2022, Nguyen2023}.

+Successful trapping of neutral excitons by means of electrical gates has been recently reported \cite{electrical-trapping-1,electrical-trapping-2}.
+However, scalable fabrication of those devices for field-driven confinement (active) may result disadvantageous as compared to heterostructures in which geometry- and material-driven confinement (passive) is feasible.

 It is well established that the dielectric environment surrounding a 2D semiconductor plays a critical role in modulating the Coulomb interaction between electron and hole (e-h) pairs \cite{Raja2017, Brahma2023, Ryou2016}.
-In homogeneous environments, the e-h interaction is primarily governed by the relationship between the dielectric constants of the semiconductor and the surrounding materials \cite{Rytova1967, Keldysh1979, Kumagai1990, Hanamura1988}.
+In homogeneous environments, the e-h interaction is primarily governed by the relationship between the dielectric constant of the semiconductor (in-plane component) and the effective dielectric constants (average between in-plane and out-of-plane components) of the surrounding materials \cite{Rytova1967, Keldysh1979, Kumagai1990, Hanamura1988}.
 However, the presence of non-uniform dielectric surroundings along the in-plane directions has been shown to significantly alter this interaction, resulting in phenomena such as changes in dielectric screening, local bandgap renormalization, and enhanced carrier confinement \cite{Raja2017, Gupta2017, Salzwedel2024}.
 These modulations are expected to affect exciton binding energies and radiative lifetimes, both of which are crucial for designing efficient optoelectronic devices.

 In low-dimensional semiconductors, bandgap renormalization arises from changes in field screening across interfaces \cite{Kleinma1985, Das1990}.
 This effect can be significant when there is a strong contrast between the dielectric properties of the semiconductor nanostructure and the materials surrounding it.